fahrradfalko/biking-links/README.md

 <ul><a href="https://www.duesseldorf.de/aktuelles/news/detailansicht/newsdetail/autofreie-innenstadt-am-sonntag-15-september-1.html>autofreier Sonntag in Düsseldorf</a></ul>
 <ul><a href="https://londoncarfreeday.com/>autofreier Tag in London</a></ul>
 <ul><a href="https://www.manager-magazin.de/fotostrecke/autofreie-innenstadt-elf-staedte-die-fotostrecke-140288.html">Manager Magazin (2016): Wie diese elf Städte den Verkehr in den Griff kriegen wollen</a></ul>
+<ul><a href="https://www.youtube.com/watch?v=F5JEM_e8m24">The Spectacular Success of Montreal's Car-Free Streets</a></ul>
+<ul><a href="https://bristolcyclingcampaign.org.uk/wp-content/uploads/2014/01/shoppersandhowtheytravel.pdf">Shoppers and How they Travel - Bristol</a></ul>
+<ul><a href="https://radsam-kampagne.de/wp-content/uploads/2019/09/190925_Endbericht-RadverkInFuzos_final.pdf">Radverkehr in Fußgängerzonen - Offenbach</a></ul>
+<ul><a href="https://findingspress.org/article/24497-local-business-perception-vs-mobility-behavior-of-shoppers-a-survey-from-berlin">Local Business Perception vs. Mobility Behavior of Shoppers: A Survey from Berlin</a></ul>
+<ul><a href="https://www.theguardian.com/uk-news/2023/jan/19/low-traffic-neighbourhoods-boundary-roads-london">LTNs appear not to push traffic on boundary roads</a></ul>

 <h1>Argumentationshilfen</h1>
 <ul><a href="https://michaelschneider.medium.com/how-to-overcome-common-objections-to-bike-lanes-9d6edc5a8a0c">How to overcome common objections to bike lanes</a></ul>